 Make your service more accessible to your customers by giving them the ability to create a Servicecamp ticket from within the QuickSupport module, even if the supporter is offline.

-This ensures that inquiries will not get lost in your e-mail inbox but are submitted as a ticket for a better overview.
+This ensures that inquiries will not get lost in your e-mail inbox by being submitted as a ticket for a better overview.

 Enable the integration

 This feature can be enabled from the TeamViewer Management Console (=MCO).
-After login to the MCO navigate to Design & Deploy and click on Add QuickSupport.
+After login to the MCO navigate to Design & Deploy → click on the + → add QuickSupport.

 📌Note: There are some limitations on to whom this feature will be available.
-Users who bought Servicecamp and already have active Servicecamp instance will be able to use this feature right away.
-Users who has trial Servicecamp instance will be able to use feature as well.
-Users who bought Servicecamp, but do not have an active Servicecamp instance yet or have an expired Servicecamp instance checkbox will be shown inactive.
-To use this feature those users need to activate their Servicecamp instance.
-New checkbox will not be available for free users.
+Users who bought Servicecamp and already have an active Servicecamp instance will be able to use this feature right away.
+Users who have a trial Servicecamp instance will be able to use the feature as well.
+Users who bought Servicecamp, but do not have an active Servicecamp instance yet or have an expired Servicecamp instance will be shown an inactive gray out checkbox.
+To use this feature those users must first activate their Servicecamp instance.
+This checkbox will not be available for free users.

-The displayed drop-down menu allows to choose an inbox into which tickets will be created.
+A drop-down menu will appear for you to select the Inbox into which tickets will be created.

-By clicking on the Create Ticket button a separate window will be opened where the user needs to provide his email address and describe his issue in the respective fields of the opened window.
+By clicking on the Create Ticket button, a separate window will be opened where the user needs to provide their email address, name and describe the issue on the field Description.

-By using the servicecamp functionality the supporter can define and configure custom fields (input and drop-down fields) and make them to be available on the ticket creation window.
+💡Hint: By using the Servicecamp functionality the supporter can define and configure custom fields (input and drop-down fields) and make them available on the ticket creation window.

-After submitting the ticket, the opened window will be closed automatically if the ticket is created successfully and the end-user will also receive a notification/autoreply from Servicecamp with the created ticket ID.
+After submitting the ticket, the opened window will be closed automatically if the ticket is created successfully, and the end-user will also receive a notification/autoreply from Servicecamp with the created ticket ID number.

-By submitting ticket the Session code of that QuickSupport module will be send to Servicecamp.
-However - due to limitations that remote session can only be started by the person to whom the service case is assigned to.
-The supporter will not be able to start remote session directly from Servicecamp if that service case is not assigned to him.
+📌Note: By submitting the ticket, the Session code number of the QuickSupport module will be sent to Servicecamp.
+However - due to limitations that remote sessions can only be started by the person to whom the service case is assigned.
+The supporter agent will not be able to start remote sessions directly from Servicecamp if that service case is not assigned to the correct agent.